WISION-Lab/python-spad/DATA.md

 The `dark` directory countains dark count data.
 The data in this folder has all been converted to `.npy` or `.npy`, but the array shapes and data types vary (information about this data's format was not documented in the original dataset).

+The `hot_masks` directory contains hot-pixel masks.
+These were created by temporally summing the `dark` photon cubes and flagging pixels with value $>30$ as hot pixels.

 The `sequences` directory contains two subdirectories: `qbp` (Quanta Burst Photograph sequences) and `vision` (sequences collected for evaluating downstream vision tasks). `qbp` and `vision` contain one subdirectory for each data sequence.
 For example, `sequences/vision/0505-bicycle-1` contains all data for the `0505-bicycle-1` sequence.
 In each sequence directory there is a `binary.npy.gz` file containing all SPAD frames.
 A sequence directory may also contain other related files - for example, an `.mp4` video or a `.txt` file describing data collection details.

 The `misc` directory contains miscellaneous video files.